petrockblog/OwncloudPie/README.md

 PiCloud
 =======

-Shell script for installing Owncloud on the Raspberry Pi.
-The script installs the Apache 2 webserver together with some needed Apache modules and the SQLite database package.
+Shell script for installing and updating Owncloud on the Raspberry Pi.
+The script either performs a new installation of the newest Owncloud release or, if already installed, performs an upgrade to the newest release.
+When doing a new installation the script installs the Apache 2 webserver together with some needed Apache modules and the SQLite database package.
 Afterwards it downloads and installs Owncloud 4.0.5, which is the newest release at this time.

 This script was tested on the Raspbian distribution from 2012-07-15.